A

 Binary Options

 These are a form of betting where stakes are placed on an event either happening or not.
-They are banned in the UK so any offer involving them should be addressed cautiously.
+They are banned in the UK so any offer involving them should be approached cautiously.

 Boiler room fraud